SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 To make a Tutorial for UncertainSCI, start with an up-to-date version of the code and documentation.
 Download the source code or clone the repository from [github](https://github.com/SCIInstitute/UncertainSCI.git).
 We suggest [creating a fork](#creating-your-uncertainsci-fork) of the repository so that you can track your changes and create pull requests to the UncertainSCI repository.
 UncertainSCI requirements are found [here](../specs.html)

 ##### Dependencies and Development Tools
 UncertainSCI uses Github Pages to host tutorial documentation.
 This platform converts markdown files to html for webview using Jekyll.
 Testing the new documentation may require building the web pages locally for viewing.
-Instructions for this process can be found on the [Github Help pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).
+This will require installing Ruby, from whcih Bundler and Jekyll can be installed.
+Ruby can be installed through [many channels](https://www.ruby-lang.org/en/documentation/installation/).
+Ruby helps control the appropriate versions of the additional dependencies, including Jekyll and Bundler.
+See the [testing section](#installing-jekyll) for detailed instructions.

 ##### Creating Your UncertainSCI Fork
 With your own github account, go to the [UncertainSCI github page](https://github.com/SCIInstitute/UncertainSCI).
 Click the fork button on the upper right side of the page.
 It will ask you where to move the fork to, chose your own account.
 Once the repository is forked, clone it to your local machine with the following command.